OuisAlhetar/lubb-frontend/README.md

 ## 🎯 About The Project

-Temmam is a modern web application designed to be your central hub for storing and managing summaries of various media content.
-Whether it's audiobooks 🎧, podcasts 🎙️, or movies 🎬, Temmam helps you keep track of all your media consumption in one organized place.
+Lubb is a modern web application designed to be your central hub for storing and managing summaries of various media content.
+Whether it's audiobooks 🎧, podcasts 🎙️, or movies 🎬, Lubb helps you keep track of all your media consumption in one organized place.

 ### ✨ Key Features